 where R is a cumulative rate of background triggers above a given threshold SNR per one template, which is obtained from the measured O1 data, and T is the time used in the analysis of low sensitivity detectors.
 The number of the template is set at 2×10^5 for both the Virgo and KAGRA detectors.
 On the other hand, T is at 70 ms for Virgo, while 80 ms for KAGRA.
 These numbers come from the differences of typical arrival timing of each detector.
-In this process, the cumulative distribution is normalized into trigger rate per template.
+In this process, the cumulative distribution is normalized to trigger rate per template.
 This is because the low sensitivity detectors are analyzed for only one template in this work and there is no need to look for all of the templates in the hierarchical search.
 The acquired FAP is shown in figure 9.9.
 In the plot, the horizontal axis is the SNR threshold of one detector, while the vertical axis denotes the probability.
 According to the plot, the FAP reaches to 1 at around SNR threshold of 3.
 The shown curves are the FAPs for Virgo and KAGRA detector, which are used in following calculation.

 Figure 9.9: False alarm probability (FAP) for V1 (red) and K1 (blue) detector, which are used in this investigation.
+Here, V1 and K1 denote Virgo detector and KAGRA detector.
 They are obtained from measured SNR distribution on O1 running, described in chapter 9.3.1.
+Note that O1 is a scientific operation by the two LIGO detectors conducted in 2015 and 2016.